-All major UK airports have direct flights to the main English-speaking Caribbean islands.
 Barbados is a favourite destination and is the island with the highest number of hotels in the Caribbean.
-The Platinum Coast on the west of the island with its famous Sandy Bay beach is the best place for luxury, celebrity-spotting and golfing.
+The Platinum Coast on the west of the island, with its famous Sandy Bay beach, is the best place for luxury, celebrity-spotting and golfing.
 The Sandy Lane Country Club and the Royal Westmoreland golf courses are close by.
 The sea is calm and clear on the Barbados west coast so for exciting surfing and beachcombing travel to the east coast at Cattlewash and Bathsheba.
 Here, the pounding sea is good for wading and expert surfing, but not for swimming.
-You can stay at a beach house at the fraction of the price of the west coast.
+You can stay at a beach house at the fraction of the price of those on the west coast.

 Grenada is the destination for a quieter and more exotic holiday.
-You can sit on secluded beaches, go fishing and take a trip inland to see the Grand Etang Lake and Lake Antoine in the shadow of an extinct volcano.
-The Spice Island and Calabash beach resorts on the Grand Anse Beach in the south west of the island are the top attractions.
+You can sit on secluded beaches, go fishing and take a trip inland to see Grand Etang Lake and Lake Antoine in the shadow of an extinct volcano.
+The Spice Island and Calabash beach resorts on Grand Anse Beach, in the south west of the island, are the top attractions.

 Tobago, the smaller island of Trinidad and Tobago, is another good destination for a lazy holiday.
-Hotels range from beach resorts, self-catering and guest houses to luxury.
-This island is a magnet for scuba divers, who can explore the curved Buccoo coral reef around the coast between the Pigeon Point beach and Bon Accord Lagoon.
+Hotels range from beach resorts, self-catering lodges and guest houses, to luxury hotels.
+This island is a magnet for scuba divers, who can explore the curved Buccoo coral reef around the coast between Pigeon Point beach and Bon Accord Lagoon.

-Saint Martin is another family-friendly destination with boutique hotels, guest houses and 4-star beach resorts.
-Most of the hotels are along the beach or coastal hills.
+St Martin is another family-friendly destination with boutique hotels, guest houses and four-star beach resorts.
+Most of the hotels are along the beach or on the coastal hills.

 The Dominican Republic is a year-round holiday destination with white beaches for sun worshippers and coral reefs and shipwrecks for scuba divers.
 There are hotels to suit every taste and budget, whether they are families, singles, executives or golfers.
-There are four- and five-star luxury hotels at the beach resorts and homes to rent inland close to the mountains.
+There are four- and five-star luxury hotels at the beach resorts and homes to rent inland, which are close to the mountains.